 He had the right to fire Rod Rosenstein.

-He doesn't have the right to directly fire Mueller, but the uh head of the Justice Department does.
+He doesn't have the right to directly fire Mueller, but the head of the Justice Department does.

-And let's not forget here, with all of this complaining about Barr's finding and he's biased.
+And let's not forget here, with all of this complaining about Barr's finding and he's biased, Rod Rosenstein joined him in finding insufficient evidence for any obstruction of justice charge.

-People want gossip.
+People want gossip, they'll get gossip.

 I'll tell you one other thing.